amirf147/kaldi-dragonfly-gammars/status-updates.md

 ```
 I do have the appropriate visual studio build tools installed..
 I did try a bunch of other things too which I might document later.
 This is just a quick update.

+## 06 May 2024

+I'm currently developing a custom grammar/rule set, starting from https://github.com/daanzu/kaldi-grammar-simple.git and incorporating the GUI from https://github.com/caspark/dragonfly-frons.git.

+I am also thinking of just moving to exclusively use Caster.
+My customization for that will be at this repository: https://github.com/amirf147/caster-user-directory

+I initially would like to have most of the functionality from https://github.com/amirf147/wsrmacros set up.